XiaoMi/themis/readme.md

 3. After prewrite-phase finished, get timestamp from chronos(named commitTs) and commit primaryColumn: erase the persistent lock and write the commit information with timestamp=commitTs when the persistent lock of primaryColumn is not deleted.
 4. After primaryColumn committed, commit secondaryColumns: erase the persistent lock and write the commit information with timestamp=commitTs for each secondaryColumn.

-Themis applies mutations of transaction by two-phase write(prewrite/commit).
+Themis applies transaction mutations by two-phase write(prewrite/commit).
 The transaction will success and be visiable to read if primaryColumn is committed succesfully; otherwise, the transaction will fail and can't be read.

 **Themis Read:**